 Individuals applying for admissions into any of the MD Anderson residency and fellowship programs must hold either a M.D./D.O. degree or its foreign equivalent, along with a valid certificate from the Educational Commission for Foreign Medical Graduates (ECFMG).
 Dental applicants must have a D.D.S./D.M.D. degree or its foreign equivalent.

 At minimum applicants with a M.D. degree or its foreign equivalent must have completed USMLE Step I and USMLE Step II CK & CS.
-At minimum applicants with a D.O. degree or its foreign equivalent must have completed all three parts of the COMPLEX exam.
-Additionally, all applicants must have passed each step/part/level of a licensure examination (i.e. USMLE or COMPLEXii) within three (3) attempts.
+At minimum applicants with a D.O. degree or its foreign equivalent must have completed all three parts of the COMLEX exam.
+Additionally, all applicants must have passed each step/part/level of a licensure examination (i.e. USMLE or COMLEXii) within three (3) attempts.

 In addition to these institutional requirements, each program has specific eligibility requirements that must be satisfied.
-Each program has specific criteria for selection of trainees as indicated in the GME approved program description on file with AVA-Trainee.
-To access individual program Web sites, please visit the Residencies and Fellowships page.
+Each program has specific criteria for selection of trainees as indicated in the GME approved program description on file with the Office of Graduate Medical Education.
+To access individual program websites, please visit the Residencies and Fellowships page.

-The J-1 visa is the preferred visa for international physician trainees requiring visa sponsorship.
+The J-1 visa is the required visa for international physician trainees requiring visa sponsorship.
 The J-1 visa is sponsored by the Education Commission for Foreign Medical Graduates (ECFMG).
-Training programs may sponsor the H-1B visa for exceptional candidates on a very limited basis.
-Programs wishing to sponsor individuals on the H-1B visa must obtain prior approval from the GME Office before proceeding with the appointment process.

 MD Anderson Cancer Center is committed to encouraging good health and staying true to our mission to end cancer.
-If you are applying for a GME fellowship or residency program starting on or after July 1, 2016, please be advised that MD Anderson will have instituted a tobacco-free hiring process as part of its efforts to achieve these goals.
-If you are offered an appointment as a GME Fellow or Resident at MD Anderson Cancer Center on or after July 1, 2016, you will be subject to a Pre-Employment Drug Screen for tobacco compounds in compliance with applicable state laws.
-If you do not pass the urine drug screening which includes testing for tobacco compounds, you CANNOT be appointed at MD Anderson.
+Please be advised that MD Anderson has instituted a tobacco-free hiring process as part of its efforts to achieve these goals.
+If you are offered an appointment as a GME Fellow or Resident at MD Anderson Cancer Center, you will be subject to a Pre-Employment Drug Screen for tobacco compounds in compliance with applicable state laws.
+If you do not pass the urine drug screening, which includes testing for tobacco compounds, you CANNOT be appointed at MD Anderson.
 Should you fail to meet this contingency, MD Anderson will withdraw your offer of appointment for the academic year.
 You may reapply for the following academic year, but there are no guarantees that you will be offered a position as many of our programs are already filled for several years out.

 Application is made directly to the specialty program.
-Approval of recommendations submitted by the clinical training program coordinator is at the discretion of the senior vice president for academic affairs.
+Approval of recommendations submitted by the clinical training program coordinator is at the discretion of the Chief Education & Training Officer.
 Questions concerning the requirements for and status of applications should be directed to the clinical training program coordinator of the program(s) to which application is made.

 The institution requires the following documentation to process a recommendation for appointment: